MetaMask/rpc-errors/README.md

 import { EthereumRpcError, EthereumProviderError } from 'eth-rpc-errors'

 /**
- * getMessageFromCode & ERROR_CODES
+ * getMessageFromCode and errorCodes
  */
-import { getMessageFromCode, ERROR_CODES } from 'eth-rpc-errors'
+import { getMessageFromCode, errorCodes } from 'eth-rpc-errors'

 // get the default message string for the given code, or a fallback message if
 // no message exists for the given code